microsoft/BuildXL/Documentation/Wiki/Frontends/js-hybrid-builds.md

 }
 ```

+Notice that the second parameter as well as `TransformerIpcSendResult` are missing in this particular implementation.
+They can be omitted if one has no use for them (e.g., `argument` is not used and the function always returns `TransformerExecuteResult`) and wants to have a bit cleaner looking code.
 The callback can return `undefined` to indicate it has not interest in custom scheduling a particular project + script command.
 In this case, anything that is not a test can be scheduled in the regular way.
 For the sake of simplicity, we assume here there is an existing SDK that can wrap jest executions adding temeletry to it. `runJestWithTelemetry` only needs the jest script to execute, the working directory and the output directories where the JavaScript resolver was expecting outputs from the script.
 This function will eventually call `Transformer.execute` as part of its implementation and return that.